 Recommended: Use ARTIK API with ARTIK IDE

 The fastest and simplest approach to ZigBee development is to use the ZigBee API.
-You can use ZigBee API calls just like any other ARTIK API calls.
+You can use its C++ calls just like any other ARTIK API calls.
+Start by recreating the

 zigbee-test program in the ARTIK IDE section.
 Just compile and run!